-As a result of this transaction, Investmark Holdings, B.V. became the holder of 18,325,157 shares representing 13.778% of the share capital, which corresponds to 13.778% of the voting rights of Corticeira Amorim, SGPS, S.A., a situation that remains as of 31 December 2016.

-The ownership recorded on 31 December 2016, referred to in sections i., ii. and iii. remains unchanged at the issue date of this report.
+ii.
+Amorim International Participations, BV, in which Luísa Alexandra Ramos de Amorim, Member of the Board of Directors of Corticeira Amorim, holds the position of Director, holds 18,325,157 shares, representing 13.778% of the share capital, which correspond to 13.778% of the voting rights of Corticeira Amorim, SGPS, S.A.
+The ownership recorded on 31 December 2017, referred to in sections i., ii. and iii. remains unchanged at the issue date of this report.

-- c) List of Shareholders holding at least one-tenth of the Company's share capital: - Amorim Capital, S.A. held 67,830,000 shares of Corticeira Amorim, corresponding to 51% of the share capital and 51% of the voting rights; - ii.
-Investmark Holdings, B.V. held 18,325,157 shares in Corticeira Amorim, representing 13.778% of this Company's share capital and 13,778% of voting rights; - iii.
-Amorim International Participations, B.V. held 13,414,387shares in Corticeira Amorim, representing 10.086% of this Company's share capital and 10.086% of voting rights.
+- c) List of Shareholders holding at least one-tenth of the Company's share capital: - Amorim Investimentos e Participações, S.A. held 67,830,000 shares of Corticeira Amorim, corresponding to 51% of the share capital and 51% of the voting rights; - ii.
+Investmark Holdings, B.V. held 18.325.157 shares in Corticeira Amorim, representing 13,778% of this Company's share capital and 13,778% of voting rights; - iii.
+Amorim International Participations, B.V. held 13,414,387 shares in Corticeira Amorim, representing 10.086% of this Company's share capital and 10.086% of voting rights.

-The share ownership referred to in paragraphs i., ii. and iii. refers to 31 December 2016, remaining unchanged at the date of publication of this report.
+The share ownership referred to in paragraphs i., ii. and iii. refers to 31 December 2017, remaining unchanged at the date of publication of this report.